OceanographyforEveryone/OpenCTD/README.md

  3D print the [OpenCTD baseplate](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/3D_Printer_Files/OpenCTDv4.stl).
 The outside of the baseplate is the portion of the base plate that will be exposed to the water--this is the side w/o the indentation for the pressure sensor.

  Place a small amount of heatshrink tubing to prevent hot glue from coming in contact with the membrane.
 Affix the pressure sensor to the center indentation in the base plate.
 Lightly cover the edge of the indentation with hot glue, taking care not to let any come in contact with the membrane.
-Seat the sensor in the indentation and apply more hot glue (This will provide added protection for this circuit, for deeper operrations of for added security, you can alos use 2-ton marine epoxy to seat the pressure sensor).
-Trim away to exposed heat shrink and qpply a small amount of electrical tape over the membrane of the pressure sensor to protect it while you work.
+Seat the sensor in the indentation and apply more hot glue (This will provide added protection for this circuit, for deeper operations or for added security, you can also use 2-ton marine epoxy to seat the pressure sensor).
+Trim away the exposed heat shrink taking care not to damage the pressure sensor.
+Apply a small amount of electrical tape over the membrane of the pressure sensor to protect it while you work.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Pressure sensor seated in the baseplate](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/potting1.jpg?raw=true "Pressure sensor seated in baseplate")